nhood-org/nhood-docs/CONTRIBUTING.md

 * When opening a pull request please follow the [Code of Conduct](#Code-of-Conduct).

+### By implementing minor changes

+Minor changes like typos, docu updates may be implemented without opening an issue.

+* Simply create a pull request with clear description of the change

+* Assign at least one of the [Code Owners](./OWNERS.md) as reviewer.

+* Feel free to assign other contributors as reviewers as well.

+* When opening a pull request please follow the [Code of Conduct](#Code-of-Conduct).

 ## Code of Conduct

 When reporting and issue, taking part in issue or pull request discussion please: